Belton, Texas: Climate

 Belton has a humid subtropical climate under the Köppen climate classification.
 This climate is typified by hot and muggy summers, short mild winters, and pleasantly warm spring and fall seasons.
 Belton averages 35.2 in of annual rainfall and it is distributed mostly evenly throughout the year.

 The average temperature for the year in Belton is 66.3 °F. The warmest month, on average, is August with an average temperature of 83.3 °F. The coolest month on average is January, with an average temperature of 47.4 °F.

 Snow is rare in Belton, and ground accumulation even rarer.
 There's an average of 0.1" of snow (0 cm).
 The month with the most snow is January, with 0.1" of snow (0.3 cm).
 However, February 2021 brought a snowstorm to Belton that impacted many homes, forcing many people to live without power or heat for as long as a week.
 The snow was thick and the ice was thicker, blocking roads and making it very dangerous to drive.

-Although severe weather can & does occur, typically during the spring with supercell thunderstorms it does not fall within the conventional limits of tornado alley.
+Although severe weather can and does occur, typically during the spring with supercell thunderstorms it does not fall within the conventional limits of tornado alley.